 Rating Category Maximum Points Summary (See Section 205 of the Guidelines for more detail.)
-Percentage of Total Project Units Restricted to the Target Population 65 Percentage of total Project Units restricted as NPLH Units, and use of CES, or use of an alternate system to refer persons At-Risk of Chronic Homelessness to NPLH Units Leverage of Development Funding 20 Ratio of the capital (non-COSR) portion of the NPLH loan to other sources of committed development funding attributable to the NPLH Units.
-Noncompetitive Allocation funds may count as leveraged funds Leverage of Rental or Operating Subsidies 35 Percentage of NPLH Units that have committed non-HCD project-based or sponsor-based subsidies with terms substantially similar to that of other project based rental or operating assistance Readiness to Proceed 50 Percentage of total construction and permanent financing committed; completion of all necessary environmental clearances; land use approvals Extent of On-Site and Off-Site Supportive Services 20 Points for case management provided on-site at the Project, use of evidence-based practices to assist NPLH tenants to retain their housing; offering more services than required, and implementing resident involvement strategies

-Practices provider in implementing evidence-based practices recognized to lead to reduction in homelessness, or other related use of evidenced-based practices to serve special needs populations --
+Percentage of Total Project Units Restricted to the 65 Percentage of total Project Units restricted as NPLH Units, and use of CES, or use of an alternate system to refer persons At-

+Rating Category Maximum Points Summary (See Section 205 of the Guidelines for more detail.)
+Target Population Risk of Chronic Homelessness to NPLH Units Leverage of Development Funding 20 Ratio of the capital (non-COSR) portion of the NPLH loan to other sources of committed development funding attributable to the NPLH Units.
+NCA funds may count as leveraged funds Leverage of Rental or Operating Subsidies 35 Percentage of NPLH Units that have committed non-HCD project-based or sponsor-based subsidies with terms substantially similar to that of other project-based rental or operating assistance Readiness to Proceed 50 Percentage of total construction and permanent financing committed; completion of all necessary environmental clearances; land use approvals Extent of On-Site and Off-Site Supportive Services 20 Points for case management provided on- site at the Project, use of evidence-based practices to assist NPLH tenants to retain their housing; offering more services than required, and implementing resident involvement strategies Past History of Evidence Based Practices 10 Points for prior experience of the lead service provider in implementing evidence-based practices recognized to lead to a reduction in homelessness, or other related use of evidenced-based practices to serve special needs populations

-3. Financial feasibility
+3. Financial Feasibility

-In the event that one or more County population groups are oversubscribed, and no or insufficient funds transfer is made, within each oversubscribed County population group, the highest scoring applications will be evaluated for financial feasibility in accordance with NPLH Program requirements.
+In the event that one or more County population groups are oversubscribed, and no transfer of funds or an insufficient funds transfer is made to address unmet demand within each oversubscribed County population group, the highest scoring applications will be evaluated for financial feasibility in accordance with NPLH program requirements.
 If a funding round is undersubscribed, all applications meeting Project threshold requirements will be evaluated for financial feasibility.
-Financial feasibility requirements include, but are not limited to, the requirements referenced in Sections 206 through 209 of the Program Guidelines.
-See Guidelines Section 208 for exceptions to the UMRs for NPLH.
+Financial feasibility requirements include, but are not limited to, the requirements referenced in Sections 206 through

+209 of the program Guidelines.
+See Guidelines Section 208 for certain exceptions to the UMRs for NPLH.